Back to Know Your Rights

 Royalties

 Royalties are how musicians earn money from their work over time.
-From streaming to radio play, live performance to sync placements, there are multiple income streams available - but only if you know how to collect them.
+In the UK, music royalties can flow through PRS, MCPS, PPL, distributors, labels, publishers and direct licences - but only if you understand which rights apply and how to collect them.

 What this guide covers